Overview of Pregnancy Symptoms vs PMS Symptoms

 If you have a pregnancy loss history, pay attention to these symptoms and rest.
 Talk to your doctor if they don’t go away.
 The cramps can last from weeks to months during pregnancy.
 It is crucial you see your doctor immediately if the cramps during your pregnancy are accompanied by either bleeding or watery discharge.

 You may experience dysmenorrhea if you have PMS, which are cramps that occur 24 or 48 hours prior to your period.
+It’s due to mild contractions of the uterus.
 The pain may reduce during your period and disappear completely by the end of your flow.

 How to Reduce Menstrual Cramps